Skip to main content

 Create Deployment

-This guide walks you through creating an EZ-CDC deployment in your AWS account.
+This guide walks you through creating an EZ-CDC deployment in your cloud account (AWS or GCP).

 Prerequisites